 Taking Diabetes to Heart is a new multi-country study, developed by the International Diabetes Federation (IDF) in partnership with Novo Nordisk, focused on CVD awareness and knowledge among people living with type 2 diabetes.
 The study - the first of its kind in the world - builds on the IDF global report on Diabetes and Cardiovascular Disease (2016), which includes recommendations to reduce the burden of CVD among people with diabetes and the general population.

 If you are living with type 2 diabetes, we encourage you to take the survey.
 The survey is available in multiple languages and will take about 5-10 minutes to complete.
-Participation is voluntary and all responses will be anonymous.
+Participation is voluntary and all responses will be anonymous (view the Privacy Statement).
 The survey will remain online until March 2018.

 The aim of Taking Diabetes to Heart is to define the actions that are required to promote knowledge and awareness of cardiovascular disease among people living with type 2 diabetes, to improve their health outcomes and address systemic challenges to healthcare systems.